 Directors: Traci Lyons, PhD, and John Tentler, PhD

-The mission of the University of Colorado (CU) Anschutz Medical Campus PIKE-PREP program is to offer a year-long multi-dimensional mentoring and research training experience to prepare underrepresented post-baccalaureate students to enroll and succeed in a top-tier PhD or MD-PhD program and commit to a career in biomedical research.
+The mission of the University of Colorado (CU) Anschutz Medical Campus PIKE-PREP program is to offer a year-long multi-dimensional mentoring and research training experience to prepare post-baccalaureate students who have experienced a lack of access in education and training activities to enroll and succeed in a top-tier PhD or MD-PhD program and commit to a career in biomedical research.

 To achieve this mission, PIKE-PREP program participants will: